Mini Love Farm’s New Kid/New Goat Disclaimer

 I am open to holding your animal on your Option to Purchase, deposit to assist in making a safe transport.
 All I ask is that you are diligent in communicating and making safe transport happen as soon as possible.

 Many customers want their goats asap.
 Getting a new baby is exciting.
 Dam-raising is my preferred route of raising kids.
-I prefer to keep kids on their mommas for at least 8 to 12 weeks.
-Due to transport demands and customer preference, If you agree to take your kid before that 3 month dam-raising phase; please note certain risks such as: the potential for insufficient immune systems, growth ability, added stress, and other health issues.
+I prefer to keep kids on their mommas for at least 8 weeks.
+Due to transport demands and customer preference, If you agree to take your kid before that dam-raising phase; please note certain risks such as: the potential for insufficient immune systems, growth ability, added stress, and other health issues.

 I strive to raise goats with calm sweet dispositions.
 I try to spend as much time as allowed with my new kids.
 However, I do not guarantee that your new goat will be tamed to buyer’s liking upon arrival.
 I suggest keeping your new goat in a smaller sized safe enclosure while you get to know your new critter.
 There are many tricks to bonding with your new goat.
 I find feeding a little grain, animal crackers, or treats by hand will help coax your new goat in gaining trust with you.